sunjay/sunjay.github.io/_drafts/mutable-iterators.md

 The compiler complains that even though the type of `self.items` is `&'a mut [T]`, it can't guarantee that the values we get from it will have the lifetime `'a`.
-This is surprising given that our code worked perfectly for when `self.items` had type `&'a [T]`.
+This is surprising given that our code worked perfectly when `self.items` had type `&'a [T]`.
 The lifetime parameter we're using hasn't changed, so shouldn't this code work too?

 ## Breaking Things Down